jtaylor100/jtaylor100.github.io/values.markdown

 Working out what I value is a difficult problem.
 Even just starting to think about it is a task.
 Thankfully, there's been lots of thinking done in the past in the field of [normative ethics][].
-The field is concerned with working out how one should act.
+This field is concerned with exploring the question: 'How should one act?'.
 How do we decide what valuable behaviour is?
-Three main concepts to drive personal values presented themselves to me:
+From summaries of the most well known works in this area, three main concepts to drive personal values presented themselves to me:

 Virtues